NREL/EnergyPlus/design/FY2021/NFP-901AppendixCShadingControl.md

   - W/m2 for solar-based controls
   - W for cooling- or heating-based controls
   - Degrees C for temperature-based controls
-- Setpoint2: only used for certain two-setpoint control types, in all existing cases listed below, the second setpoint is for solar:
+- Setpoint2: only used for certain two-setpoint control types.
   - `OnIfHighOutdoorAirTempAndHighSolarOnWindow`
   - `OnIfHighOutdoorAirTempAndHighHorizontalSolar`
   - `OnIfHighZoneAirTempAndHighSolarOnWindow`
   - `OnIfHighZoneAirTempAndHighHorizontalSolar`

-Based on the current setpoints setup, for the new control option, direct solar transmitted energy can be directly specified in `Setpoint`.
+Based on the current setpoints setup, for the new control option, direct solar transmitted energy can be directly specified in `Setpoint` (W/m2).

 To add a setpoint for luminance based control in the option to be implemented, we will be using the Setpoint2 field of `WindowShadingControl` object for the Zone luminance setpoint and expand the application of this field with "cd/m2 for luminance-based controls".
 We choose not to use `Daylighting:Control` object as this object is dedicated for illuminance based control and adding luminance based control would change its scope and cause confusion (for instance, we would not support luminance based electric lighting control).